jerryfishzz/iride-admin/src/issues.md

 ## Dynamic Form Elements Type

-I know how to type a known input in the `elements` property of a submission form object, such as an input with id `username` will look like:
+I know how to define the type of a known input in the `elements` property of a submission form object, such as an input with id `username` will look like:

 ```javascript
 interface FormElements extends HTMLFormControlsCollection {